omarraf/conflict-tracker/replit.md

 ### Core Technology Stack
 - **React 18** with TypeScript for type-safe component development
 - **Vite** as the build tool and development server with HMR support
-- **React Three Fiber** and **@react-three/drei** for 3D rendering and WebGL-based globe visualization
+- **Mapbox GL JS** with **react-map-gl** for 3D globe visualization and mapping
 - **TailwindCSS** for utility-first styling with custom theme configuration
 - **Radix UI** components for accessible, unstyled UI primitives
-- **GSAP** for smooth animations and camera transitions
+- **GSAP** for smooth animations (used in other UI components)

 ### 3D Visualization Layer
-The application uses a WebGL-based 3D globe as the primary interface:
+The application uses Mapbox GL JS with globe projection as the primary interface:
-- Custom Globe component with realistic Earth textures and country borders
+- MapboxGlobe component with satellite imagery and atmospheric effects (fog, stars, space color)
-- Dynamic conflict markers positioned using latitude/longitude coordinates converted to 3D vectors
+- Custom conflict markers positioned using latitude/longitude coordinates
-- Intelligent camera controller that adjusts zoom based on visible conflicts
-- Country labels with priority-based visibility and distance-based scaling
-- GLSL shader support for advanced visual effects
+- Auto-fitting bounds to show all visible conflicts after filter changes
+- Smooth flyTo animations when selecting individual conflicts
+- Mobile-responsive controls with touch gestures support
+- Error handling for WebGL initialization failures

 ### State Management
 - Local React state for UI interactions and selections